zlsheepcity/vue-seed/README.md

 # vue-seed

-We grow a project from seed.
+We grow a project from a seed.

 # Software installation